What You Actually Gain From Cutting Dairy Out of Your Diet

 You gain stronger bones and a longer life

 A big cohort study that followed more than 100,000 Swedish men and women for 20 years showed that the women who drank the most milk had the most hip fractures.
 "More milk was associated with more fractures, higher rates of cancer, heart disease, and a higher total mortality -- meaning they lived shorter lives," Dr. Greger says.
 "Men also had higher rates of death."

 You help save the planet from global warming

-If you want to fight climate change, you could swap your car for a bike.
+If you want to fight climate change (which, in case you haven't been keeping up on things, is a big deal), you could swap your car for a bike.
 But you could also just skip the gallon of 2% and grab a carton of plant-based milk instead.

 It's a baby step in the right direction… which is a step away from drinking stuff made for actual babies.